Prozi/detect-collisions/README.md

 ## Only using SAT

 Some projects may only have a need to perform SAT collision tests without broad-phase searching.
 This can be achieved by avoiding collision systems altogether and only using the `checkCollision()` function.
+Note that unless a use-case really requires this, I strongly advise to use the normal flow.

 ```typescript
 const circle: Circle = new Circle(position, radius);